nikhilveer123/php-dashboard/README.md

-Create 4 to 5 Charts
+Dashboard with 5 Charts
+This dashboard will include the following charts:

 Orders by Roast Type (Pie Chart)
+Total Orders by Coffee Type (Bar Chart)
+Total Sales by Country (Line Chart)
+Unit Price by Country (Doughnut Chart)

+1. Orders by Roast Type (Pie Chart)
-Description: This chart displays the distribution of orders based on the different roast types (e.g., Light, Medium, Dark).
-It provides a breakdown of how many orders were made for each roast type.
+Description: Displays the distribution of orders based on the roast types (Light, Medium, Dark).
 Chart Type: Pie Chart
+Purpose: To quickly understand the proportion of orders for each roast type.

-2. Total Orders by Coffee Type (Bar Chart)
+3. Total Orders by Coffee Type (Bar Chart)
-Description: This bar chart shows the total number of orders for each type of coffee.
-It helps understand the demand for different coffee varieties.
+Description: Shows the total number of orders for each type of coffee.
 Chart Type: Bar Chart
+Purpose: To visualize demand for each coffee type (e.g., Espresso, Latte, Cappuccino, etc.).

-4. Total Sales by Country (Line Chart)
+5. Total Sales by Country (Line Chart)
-Description: This line chart shows the total sales for each country.
-It helps visualize which countries have the highest sales figures.
+Description: Visualizes the total sales made from different countries over time.
 Chart Type: Line Chart
+Purpose: To understand sales trends in various countries and see which regions are generating the most sales.

-5. Unit Price by Country (Doughnut Chart)
+7. Unit Price by Country (Doughnut Chart)
-Description: This doughnut chart represents the total unit price of orders by country.
-It helps identify which countries have the highest unit price.
+Description: Displays the total unit price of products sold in each country.
 Chart Type: Doughnut Chart
+Purpose: To see which country is purchasing higher-priced products.